Location: North Cascades Mount Baker Wilderness

 Now from one of the best viewing posts in these parts, scan the horizons.
 West down the valley you came along serrated Nooksack Ridge.
 Look north down the Silesia Creek Valley to BC’s Slesse Mountain.
 East, follow Copper Ridge out to massive Mount Redoubt in the distance.
 But by far, your eyes will spend the most time fixed south on snowy Baker, Shuksan, and Ruth.
 And that’s the truth!
 What a view!

-For more information on hiking Hannegan Peak and many other nearby summits and lakes, consult my Day Hiking North Cascades Book.
+For information on hiking Hannegan Peak and nearby summits and lakes, consult my Day Hiking North Cascades Book.